manilpuri9/DevOps-for-CI-CD/README.md

 ###### At this point you must have a running webapp Workhub in your machine at port 80.
 Go to the browser and type localhost

+## 2. Running my portfolio site in Docker Swarm & Kubernetes Cluster
+   Now for High Availability and Horizontal Scaling, we will be running my